FAQs

 -

-Although high conflict relationships are a specialty area for me, I also greatly enjoy working with a variety of couples.
+Although high conflict relationships are a specialty area for me, I support couples with diverse struggles.
 In addition to being a high conflict specialist, I am an AASECT certified sex therapist and frequently support couples in addressing sexual concerns.
 Please feel free to reach out even if you’re not high conflict!